vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/4.graph-algorithms/find-path-syntax.md

 ## Note

-- When source and dest vertices are id lists, it means to find the shortest path from any source vertices to the dest vertices.
+- When source and destination vertices are id lists, it means to find the shortest path from any source vertices to the destination vertices.
 - There may be cycles when searching all paths.

 ## Examples